Augusta, Georgia

 The Weather

 Because of its location, Augusta has the perfect mix of southern and east coast weather.
-They don’t get the snowy, cold winter weather other east coast cities get and the summers are nice and warm.
+They don’t get the snowy, cold winter weather other East Coast cities get and the summers are nice and warm.
 It’s true, you’ll hear people complain about the humidity, which can be brutal in June and July.
 People moving from cities further south will tell you it’s nothing compared to their hometown, while others coming from up north will tell you they left to get away from the harsh harsh winters.
 Because of the coastal location and the great weather, there are plenty of outdoor events to enjoy like kayaking, boating, and fishing, as well as biking on the many trails around the city!

 Here's a nice summary from a transplant about their pov on Augusta: When I first moved here over a decade ago I hated it (came here from Atlanta so there was a big adjustment), but now I'm settled in and raising a family here.
-It has changed a lot and there are some really nice areas.
+It has changed a lot and there are some nice areas.

-If you talk to anyone who’s lived in Augusta for any length of time, they’ll tell you “it’s a great place to raise kids!”
+If you talk to anyone who’s lived in Augusta for any length of time, they’ll tell you “It’s a great place to raise kids!”
 But outside of young or established families, you might find Augusta a bit lacking.
 The city is trying hard to expand and bring in more restaurants, activities, etc. but they still have a ways to go.
 Young professionals looking to jumpstart their careers in tech or medical might have a bit of a hard time adjusting, especially if they’re moving from neighboring Atlanta.

-Lifestyle of Augusta
+Lifestyle

 Family-friendly!